What Can Be Done With A WEP Key

 If the wireless network does not make use of proxy servers, this method may return a lot of false positives.
 Every server used by clients of the wireless network may show up in the list of MAC addresses.

-Using ntop On the Wireless Network
+Using snort IDS On the Wireless Network